 Sven Raphael Schneider’s Gentleman’s Gazette has many excellent entries about how to dress like a true gentleman, defining the types of clothes a man should own and wear, and breaking down the attire of some characters featured on this blog.

-For men interested in learning about formalwear and how to do it right, Peter Marshall’s The Black Tie Guide is the definitive online resource for anything you need to know.
+For men interested in learning about formalwear and how to do it right, Peter Marshall’s The Black Tie Guide (now incorporated into Gentleman’s Gazette) is the definitive online resource for anything you need to know.
 This covers everything, from contemporary white tie and black tie to etiquette and style history.

 The folks at Clothes on Film cover film costumes (of course!) from everything to classic movies to brand new flicks not even in theaters yet.
 With exclusive interviews with costumers and a fresh, knowledgable perspective, Clothes on Film presents the definitive site for movie costume information.